Myles Straw Preview, Player Props: Guardians vs. Angels

 Angels Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Angels pitching staff ranks sixth in the league.
+- The Angels pitching staff ranks seventh in the league with a collective 9.1 strikeouts per nine innings.

 © 2023 Data Skrive.
 All rights reserved.